discordjs/guide/guide/sharding/additional-information.md

 As the property names imply, the `_eval` property is what the shard is attempting to evaluate, and the `_result` property is the output of said evaluation.
 However, these properties are only guaranteed if a _shard_ is sending a message.
 There will also be an `_error` property, should the evaluation have thrown an error.

 You can also send messages via `process.send('hello')`, which would not contain the same information.
-This is why the `.message` property's type is declared as `*` <docs-link path="class/Shard?scrollTo=e-message">in the discord.js documentation</docs-link>.
+This is why the `.message` property's type is declared as `*` <DocsLink path="class/Shard?scrollTo=e-message">in the discord.js documentation</DocsLink>.

 ## Specific shards

 There might be times where you want to target a specific shard.
 An example would be to kill a specific shard that isn't working as intended.
 You can achieve this by taking the following snippet (in a command, preferably):

 ::: tip
-In discord.js v12, <docs-link path="class/ShardClientUtil?scrollTo=ids">`client.shard`</docs-link> can hold multiple ids.
+In discord.js v12, <DocsLink path="class/ShardClientUtil?scrollTo=ids">`client.shard`</DocsLink> can hold multiple ids.
 If you use the default sharding manager, the `.ids` array will only have one entry.
 :::

 ```js
 client.shard.broadcastEval('if (this.shard.ids.includes(0)) process.exit();');
 ```

 If you're using something like [PM2](http://pm2.keymetrics.io/) or [Forever](https://github.com/foreverjs/forever), this is an easy way to restart a specific shard.
-Remember, <docs-link path="class/ShardClientUtil?scrollTo=broadcastEval">Shard#broadcastEval</docs-link> sends a message to **all** shards, so you have to check if it's on the shard you want.
+Remember, <DocsLink path="class/ShardClientUtil?scrollTo=broadcastEval">Shard#broadcastEval</DocsLink> sends a message to **all** shards, so you have to check if it's on the shard you want.

 ## `ShardingManager#shardArgs` and `ShardingManager#execArgv`